Please note that Redwell Primary is the Lead School and NOT the placement school which will be your own school.

 The Professionalism and Inclusive Practice (PIP) module gives you an understanding of the broader contexts and a framework for meeting the needs of all the children you’ll teach, linking to the United Nations Convention on the Rights of the Child (UNCRC),

-Throughout your year, your school-based mentors and university tutors will support you in in the classroom.
-The latter will also teach your university sessions, ensuring there is continuity of support throughout your training.
+You will be supported by your school-based mentor and university tutors.
+The latter will also lead your university sessions, ensuring there is continuity of support throughout your training.
 By working in both environments, you will reflect on the links between your own teaching theory and practice.

 LMU training is highly rated by Ofsted, who praised the ‘inclusive, welcoming and open ethos and culture created by course leaders.
 Combined with the tailored and personalised support apprentices receive, which enables them to successfully complete their training and confidently go on to gain employment.’
 (Ofsted 2016)